peerlibrary/annotator/src/tasks_introduction.coffee.md

           console.log "Here we go!"
           task.resolve()

-The task we created above is the simplest task we can create.
+The task we created above is about the simplest task we can create.
 The `create` method takes a map of options; we will review the most important options shortly.

 In this example, we only used the `code` key, which defines the function to run when the task is to be executed.
 It will receive a `task` argument, which is used to signal state changes in the task: [Resolve](http://api.jquery.com/deferred.resolve/), [reject](http://api.jquery.com/deferred.reject/), [notify](http://api.jquery.com/deferred.notify/).
 (It's basically a [Deferred object](http://api.jquery.com/category/deferred-object/), but some of it's methods are intercepted, so that the task manager is notified about changes, too.)